kaumnen/WinForms-solved/CONTRIBUTING.md

 5. If solution refers to problem found on internet, make appropriate folder inside main folder named **INTERNET** At the top (after .NET version and version number), add text, photo of a problem and URL, if applicable
+# Step by step

+1. Fork the project

+3. Clone it on your local machine

+5. Depending on problem origin, make a folder in appropriate *main folder* (BOOK, INTERNET)

+	4. If problem is from a book, name it after problem num, e.g. 2.1, 2.2 etc.

+	6. If problem is from internet, name it after problem name

+6. Make a new project from VisualStudio's start window inside that new folder.

+8. Make a pull request, thank you!